dstackai/dstack/docs/docs/index.md

 # Quickstart

-`dstack` is an open-source toolkit for training, fine-tuning, inference, and development across multiple cloud GPU providers.
+`dstack` is an open-source framework for orchestrating GPU workloads across multiple cloud GPU providers.
+It provides a simple cloud-agnostic interface for development and deployment of generative AI models.

 ## Installation